Azure/azure-sdk-for-java/sdk/jdbc/azure-identity-providers-jdbc-mysql/README.md

 Replace the placeholders with the following values, which are used throughout this article:

-- <YOUR_DATABASE_NAME>: The name of your MySQL server.
+- ${YOUR_DATABASE_NAME}: The name of your MySQL server.
 It should be unique across Azure.
-- <YOUR_AZURE_REGION>: The Azure region you'll use.
+- ${YOUR_AZURE_REGION}: The Azure region you'll use.
 You can use eastus by default, but we recommend that you configure a region closer to where you live.
 You can have the full list of available regions by entering az account list-locations.
-- <YOUR_LOCAL_IP_ADDRESS>: The IP address of your local computer, from which you'll run your Spring Boot application.
+- ${YOUR_LOCAL_IP_ADDRESS}: The IP address of your local computer, from which you'll run your Spring Boot application.
   One convenient way to find it's to point your browser to [whatismyip.akamai.com][whatismyip.akamai.com].

 #### Create an Azure Database for MySQL server